Thomas Bell Monroe: Federal judicial service

 Monroe was nominated by President Andrew Jackson on February 20, 1834, to a seat on the United States District Court for the District of Kentucky vacated by Judge John Boyle.
 He was confirmed by the United States Senate on March 6, 1834, and received his commission on March 8, 1834.
 His service terminated on September 18, 1861, due to his resignation.

 Other service

 Concurrent with his federal judicial service, Monroe was a law teacher in Montrose, Kentucky from 1843 to 1848, Chairman of the Law Department at Transylvania University starting in 1848, and a professor of law at Tulane University from 1848 to circa 1851.

 Later career and death

 Following his resignation from the federal bench, Monroe was a delegate from Kentucky to the Provisional Congress of the Confederate States from 1861 to 1862.
 He resumed private practice in Richmond, Virginia in 1862.
 He died on December 24, 1865, in Pass Christian, Mississippi.

+His grandson is Frank A. Monroe, who served as a justice of the Louisiana Supreme Court from 1899 to 1922.